What Is Python? A Beginner-Friendly Programming Language

 Python is a general-purpose, object-oriented programming language.
 It was created by Guido Van Rossum initially thought of as a hobby project in 1989 during Xmas vacation.
 Python is relatively easy to learn and beginner-friendly.
 I like Python because you can program any kind of project with it.
 It is open-source and free for anyone to use.
 Python has well-tested machine learning libraries and a very supportive community.
 I will overview herein a basic syntax of the Python programming language.
 This will be useful for beginners or people who move quickly from another programming language to Python.

 In Python, we do not need to declare types of variables as we do in Java programs.
-We can declare variables in any ode place.
-The variables and the data types they store can also be changed dynamically, thus during the code executions.
-This is why Python is called “dynamically typed programmed language.”
+We can declare variables in any place in the code.
+The variables and the data types they store can also be changed dynamically during code execution.
+This is why Python is called a “dynamically typed programming language”: a variable’s type is bound at runtime, not at declaration.

 # This is a comment, starting with #